 BADM 730 | Economics of the Firm (3 credits)

-Instructor: Kambiz Raffiee, Ph.D., Associate Dean, College of Business, Director, MBA Program, and Foundation Professor of Economics
+Instructor: Kambiz Raffiee, Ph.D.; Associate Dean, College of Business; Director, MBA Program; and Professor of Economics

 Economic analysis of the business firm, particularly with respect to price, output and technological choice; the effect of diversity on domestic and international policy on business firm behavior.